What is Founders Stock?

 Secondly, a vesting schedule is prepared if the company is expecting a future investment such as venture capital or angel investors who usually ask for these kinds of vesting restrictions.
 An individual may decide to wait up to the time of investment to address the issue.
-The drawback for the founders playing the “wait and see” game is that it puts them at risk of getting fair allocations of company equity.
-The investors who put their money into the firm later may come up with a more onerous proposal of how to divide equity compared to the one that the founders would’ve created if they were on their own.
+The drawback for the founders playing the “wait and see” game is that it puts them at risk of not getting fair allocations of company equity.
+The investors who put their money into the firm later may come up with a more onerous proposal of how to divide equity, as compared to the one that the founders would’ve created if they were on their own.

 The guiding principle when dividing equity among the stakeholders is fairness.
-In fact, the practice is more important than getting the largest stake in the firm.
 So, how should founders stock be shared out?

 First, an individual should keep in mind that just as his firm expands, so does the number of employees and participants involved.
 It can be described as adding people in “layers.”

-For a majority of organizations, each layer takes about one year.
+For the majority of organizations, each layer takes about one year.
 So by the time the firm expands to the point of going public, it has five or more layers of employees.

 Now, when dividing equity, the very first founders should get at least 50% of the company.
 Each of the subsequent layers should receive 10% of the company, which is then divided equally among all the employees in that layer.